 The Rise And Fall Of “Pill Mills” In Florida

-Physicians in Florida prescribed 10 times more oxycodone prescriptions than the rest of the country combined.
-People from nearby states regularly made trips to Florida for large, often illegal, refills for prescription painkillers.
+In 2018, 53.7 Opioid prescriptions were written for every 100 people in Florida which is the lowest recorded rate since 2006.
+Historically, people from nearby states have regularly made trips to the state for large, often illegal, refills for prescription painkillers.
 Some pill mills targeted drug addicts and traffickers.
-Doctors working at these clinics were often paid a flat rate for every patient they saw, sometimes writing prescriptions for hundreds of pills per patient.
+Doctors working at these clinics were typically paid a flat rate for every patient they saw, sometimes writing prescriptions for hundreds of pills per patient.

 [The doctor’s] only restriction seemed to be that he wouldn’t prescribe more than 240 oxycodone 30-milligram pills per patient every twenty-eight days.

-Doctors at pain clinics managed this because they were allowed to prescribe as well as dispense medications under Florida law during this time.
+Doctors at pain clinics managed this because legally they could prescribe as well as dispense medications under Florida law during this time.

 In 2011, new laws began to limit how these drugs could be prescribed.
 Now, doctors can no longer dispense painkillers from their office.

-The rise of pill mills may well have had a lasting effect on the state, as painkiller addiction is among the most common addiction in Florida and drugs deaths are above the national average.
+The rise of pill mills have had a lasting effect on the state, as prescription Opioids are among the most commonly abused substances in Florida and drug related deaths are above the national average.